Corporate social responsibility (CSR) in sustainable supply chains

-Corporate social responsibility (CSR) has shifted how organisations conduct business and source products.
-Understanding CSR and using sustainable business practices can help businesses achieve their goals and drive positive change through their global supply chains.
+Corporate social responsibility (CSR) has shifted how companies conduct their business and operations.
+Understanding CSR and using sustainable business practices as part of a CSR approach helps businesses achieve their sustainability goals and drive positive change through their supply chains.

 What is corporate social responsibility (CSR)?

-CSR is an organisation’s commitment to supporting people, communities, and the environment.
-Companies with CSR policies in place make themselves accountable to their shareholders and the public for the impact they have on the world.
-Consequently, CSR is also a strategic approach to doing business in a way that has a lasting positive impact on all stakeholders.
+CSR is an organisation’s commitment to taking a responsible approach towards the people, communities and the environments it operates within.
+Companies with CSR policies make themselves accountable to their customers, investors and other stakeholders for the impact they have on the world.
+This includes their supply chain and sourcing practices.
+Consequently, CSR is also a strategic approach where a company aims to have a positive impact in the regions and communities it works with.

 How to measure CSR in your supply chain